ciao-project/ciao/ciao-cli/README.md

     	Number of instances to create (default 1) -launch-instances
     	Launch Ciao instances
+  -list-all-events
+    	List all cluster events
   -list-cn-instances
     	List all instances for a compute node
   -list-cncis
     	List all CNCIs
   -list-cns
     	List all compute nodes
+  -list-events
+    	List all events for a tenant
   -list-instances
     	List all instances for a tenant
   -list-labels